 If you are developing an application for an enterprise platform, then you can look to leverage existing design systems like Salesforce Lightning Design.
 But if your application requires a distinct brand identity then there is a need to create your own Design System.

-In an MVP design scenario, the process of creating a Design System needs to start early, but it can be run in parallel with other design activities like research, prototyping, and testing.
-Once the prototypes reach the high-fidelity stage, at that point the Design System can be brought into the picture and applied to the next iteration of the design.
+In an MVP design scenario, the process of creating a Design System needs to start early.
+However, it can run in parallel with other design activities like research, prototyping, and testing.
+Bring the Design System into the picture once the prototypes reach the high-fidelity stage.
+Then apply it to the next iteration of the design.

 As a UX designer, it is likely you’re part of a team developing an MVP using Agile methodology.
 This is a very common situation UX designers find themselves in these days.
 Fighting against shifting timelines and changing requirements, designers need to equip themselves with tools like Design Sprints, Rapid Prototypes, and Design Systems as these will help to streamline things in the design process.